SukjinMun/DS5110-Final-Project/dataset/README.md

 This mirrors real triage where multiple factors inform the assessment.

 ### 4. Model Performance is Realistic
-- Accuracy of ~94% is consistent with inter-rater reliability studies of ESI
+- Our accuracy of ~79-84% is consistent with ML-based ESI prediction studies
-- Published studies show ESI agreement rates of 70-90% between triage nurses
+- Published ML studies achieve 70-80% accuracy on real clinical data [7]
+- The KATE algorithm achieved 75.7% accuracy in a multicenter study of ~166,000 ED cases [7]
+- Our 30% nurse variability matches literature disagreement rate (~30-40%)
-- Our model performance is within expected range for ESI prediction
+- Our model performance is within the expected range for ESI prediction

 ## Files in This Directory